Priyansh-max/ValidAi/README.md

 # ValidAI

-ValidAI is a powerful text validation library that uses AI to detect slang and gibberish content in text.
+ValidAI is a powerful text validation library that uses AI to detect offensive and gibberish content in text.
 It's perfect for content moderation, form validation, and ensuring high-quality user-generated content.
+Now you don't have to worry about random content being posted on to your platform by the users. or spend days writing validation rules for your Input fields.

 ## Features

-- Detect slang words in any language
+- Detect offensive words in any language
 - Identify gibberish or spam content
 - Support for multiple AI providers (currently Gemini, with plans for OpenAI and Anthropic)
 - TypeScript support